vijaylondhe21/updata/README.md

 ---

-## 🚀 Features
+## Features

-✅ **Download Intraday Data:**
+**Download Intraday Data:**
-- Fetch daily intraday data for Options, Futures, and Equities.
+-Fetch daily intraday data for Options, Futures, and Equities.
-- Store the data locally in CSVs or database (ArcticDB ).
+-Store the data locally
+-check [examples] section to schedule script, store in CSV, SQlite, duckDB, ArcticDB, Postgres

-✅ **Get Historical Data:**
+**Get Historical Data:**
-- Seamlessly retrieve historical market data using the **Upstox API** (no need for an Upstox account as of now).
+-Seamlessly retrieve historical market data using the **Upstox API** (no need for an Upstox account as of now).
-- Supports multiple instruments and exchanges.
+-Supports multiple instruments and exchanges.

-✅ **One-Stop Historical Data Hub:**
+**One-Stop Historical Data Hub:**
-- Find and aggregate publicly available financial data in one place.
+-Find publicly available financial data in one place.
-- Explore the ["Historical Data Available on the Internet"](#-historical-data-available-on-the-internet) section for free resources.
+-Explore the ["Historical Data Available on the Internet"](#-historical-data-available-on-the-internet) section for all free resources.

 ---